dustinpfister/blog_posts/_posts/threejs-examples-tool-source-layer-3d.md

 With the canvas element that I append to a shared container element with the source layer I am attaching a number of events for pointer events.
 I went with pointer events rather than mouse and touch events alone because for this drawing module I did not care to go all out with features, I just wanted a simple clean, simple drawing application type thing to use on top of the source layer which is really the main focus of this project example.
 If I where to keep working on this I might want to have separate events for touch and mouse events and do things like have a custom right click menu and so forth, but for now I just want to keep things simple with this.

-Just like with the source layer application I have a vuew instance in which I am defining a template for a user interface that will be used to control things when it comes to various settings for the state of the drawing app.
+Just like with the source layer application I have a vue instance in which I am defining a template for a user interface that will be used to control things when it comes to various settings for the state of the drawing app.
 When it comes to a very simple drawing app I am still going to want to be able to do things like change brush size, color, and clear the canvas at the very least and the ui that this template creates allows for me to do just that by mutating a vue data object that contains those settings.

 ```js
 (function () {